 Early Life

 James Carl France was born on October 24, 1944, in Daytona Beach, Florida.
 He is the son of NASCAR founder Bill France Sr. and Betty Jane France.
-He grew up immersed in the world of racing, attending Seabreeze High School and later Florida Southern College, where he earned a business degree in 1968.
+He attended Seabreeze High School and graduated from Florida Southern College with a business degree in 1968.
+Growing up immersed in the world of racing, France began working for his father at International Speedway Corporation (ISC) in 1959 at the age of 14.

 Rise to Success

-France's career began within the family business, International Speedway Corporation (ISC), at the young age of 14.
-He ascended through various roles, including President and CEO, before inheriting control of NASCAR and ISC alongside his brother Bill France Jr. upon their father's death in 1992.
-He later assumed the role of Interim CEO and Chairman of NASCAR in 2018, becoming the permanent CEO and Chairman soon after.
+France's career progressed through various positions at ISC, including President and CEO.
+He inherited control of NASCAR and ISC with his brother, Bill France Jr., upon their father's death in 1992.
+Jim served as an influential advisor to his brother during his tenure as NASCAR President and CEO.
+In 2018, James France assumed the role of Interim CEO and Chairman of NASCAR following the arrest of his nephew Brian France, later becoming the permanent CEO and Chairman.

 Key Business Strategies